 "You are so cohesive as a unit; you are so in tune, forgive the pun!" - Lottie Mayor (West End Actress and TV Presenter)

-In 2016/17, we were awarded numerous awards from the university's own leaf scheme (see below for more details) and were nominated for Most Outstanding Society at the annual USSU's Student Awards.
+We have been awarded numerous awards from the university's own leaf scheme (see below for more details) and last year we received the Outstanding Society award at the annual USSU's Student Awards, with our president, Becca Longhurst, nominated for the Contributions to Societies award.
 In 2014 we won the Most Improved Society, and our musical director, Evie Wakefield won Society Personality of the year.

-This year our society has continued to grow, putting on more of our own gigs as well as getting involved in other societies events.
+Last year our society continued to grow, putting on more of our own gigs as well as creating stronger ties with our fellow Performing Arts societies by putting on joint events, such as the hugely successful Broadway Ball.
 Our mantra is to be friendly, approachable and inclusive - if you'd like to get involved please do get in touch.
 We would love to hear from you and are confident that all of our members will welcome you with open arms!

 At Show Choir we're all about inclusivity, and our committee work to make sure that everyone feels comfortable, safe and equal at all of our rehearsals, socials and events.
-We practice a safe space, zero tolerance policy and if any of our members feel at all discriminated against, or are concerned about anything at all, then they are encouraged to talk to our welfare and inclusivity officer (Joe Christophersen), or any of the committee, from whom they will receive full support.
-If any members are in need of specific accessibilty requirements we will be sure to accomodate these needs.
+We practice a safe space, zero tolerance policy and if any of our members feel at all discriminated against, or are concerned about anything at all, then they are encouraged to talk to our welfare and inclusivity officer (Sophie Atkinson), or any of the committee, from whom they will receive full support.
+If any members are in need of specific accessibility requirements we will be sure to accommodate these needs.